surifirstpin/biplus_documentation/docs/Dashboards.md

    To Edit the dashboard Select the dashboard created and Click on **Edit** Button.
    ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/32cd07ab577aaece73d4b9b7f53010680bda5fa0/images/edit_dash2.png)

-You Add Filters to the Dashboard as shown in below image **10.** Click on Add Listener to add e
+It will navigate to Dashboard created.
+You Add Filters to the Dashboard as shown in below image :
+**9.** Click on Apply Filters to add more filters to dashboard created.
+**10.** Click on Add Listener to add e
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/8ddfd637b9b4be13275803e28d16a23a8fb52666/images/dash_edi3.png)
 ## Delete Dashboard